 - You must meet the SSA’s definition of disability.

 If you have a Compassionate Allowances condition, you only have to prove your disabling condition.
 However, you could get denied if you are working a certain amount.
-If you earn substantial gainful activity (SGA), the SSA will determine you can make enough money.
+However, if you earn substantial gainful activity (SGA), the SSA will determine you can make enough money.

 Talk to a Social Security Disability Lawyer for Free Today

 If a condition prevents you from working, you might qualify for Social Security Disability benefits.
-If you think your condition might automatically be eligible, you probably need benefits now.
+However, if you think your condition might automatically be eligible, you probably need benefits now.
 To improve your chances of approval, talk to a lawyer.